scakcheikh/elliptic-curves/README.md

 		--DSA_Verifier.java: verification program
 		-- ELGML.java: for Elgamal
 		-- STS_Agent.java: for Station-To-Station
-		-- *_Server.java: server program of the corresponding algorithm
+		-- xxx_Server.java: server program of the corresponding algorithm
-		-- *_Client.java: client program of the corresponding algorithm
+		-- xxx_Client.java: client program of the corresponding algorithm
 		-- Main.java: main program for running the algorithms **./key/**: where the cryptographic keys will be stored **wc**: a collection of weirstrass's equations to be used
-**Elliptic curves**: a database of elliptic curves
+**./Elliptic curves/**: a database of elliptic curves